Disasters and emergencies

-Working with state and local government, we offer a range of services and assistance measures to help people and communities across all states who have been impacted by disasters – including financial assistance, emotional support and referrals.
+Working with state and local government, we offer a range of services and assistance measures to help people and communities across all states who have been impacted by the 2019/20 Black Summer Bushfires – including financial assistance, emotional support and referrals.

 Your donation in action

 Your donation goes directly to supporting people affected by the disaster.

 The Salvation Army disaster assistance provides support in different stages of disaster and emergencies.
 We provide emergency response during the crisis and in the immediate aftermath.
 Meals and refreshments, care packs, bedding, referrals, counselling and financial assistance are just some of the ways we help.

 In later stages we conduct initial assessment and provision of emergency funds for those who have been severely impacted by the disaster.
 For example, damage to, or loss of, homes and livelihoods.

 Deputy Captain Peter Heward and his crew from the Bombala Fire Station, in the Monaro region of New South Wales, were working tirelessly on ...Read more

 25 June 2020